 You can test your pool water by using our online Pool Calculator, at app.poolcalculator.com.

 Step #2: Clean your pool

 Two or three days before you winterize, brush and vacuum your pool.
-Make sure you remove all organic matter such as leaves and debris, and make sure to clean the sides of your pool and vacuum the surfaces.
-If you have tiles, make sure you clean those, as it is much harder to remove buildup in the Spring after it has had all winter to set.
+Make sure you remove all organic matter such as leaves and debris, and clean the sides of your pool and vacuum the surfaces.
+If you have tiles, be sure to clean those, as it is much harder to remove buildup in the spring after it has had all winter to set.
 Phosphorus limiting products can help prevent algae growth over the winter.
 You want to remove as much as you can now to make sure your chemicals make it through the winter.

 Step #3: Shock the Pool

 After you have balanced your pool, you should shock it one last time.
-Typically the Winterizing Closing Chemical kit will contain shock.
-Make sure that if you are using a chlorine shock, that you wait for the chlorine level to drop back down before adding any algaecide.
+Typically, the Winterizing Closing Chemical kit will contain shock.
+If you are using a chlorine shock, wait for the chlorine level to drop back down before adding any algaecide.
 The effectiveness of the algaecide will be negatively impacted by Chlorine.

 Step #4: Lower the Pool Water below the skimmer.

-Make sure you drop the water level 3 to 6 inches (7 to 15 cm) below the skimmer and all of the return lines.
+Drop the water level approx. 3 to 6 inches (7 to 15 cm) below the skimmer and all of the return lines.
 Use a skimmer plug to keep water out of the skimmer during the winter.